Curriculum and the Learning Environment

 Secondary Program (Year 7 - 12) is divided into 2 levels, Lower Secondary from Year 7-10 and Upper Secondary from Year 11 – 12.
 Our program ensures that students develop an awareness of themselves and appreciation of others.

 Lower Secondary (Year 7 – 10) Program is based on the acclaimed Cambridge IGCSE program, where our curriculum focuses on the development of students' skills in synthesising, summarising, and differentiating facts from opinion, which are crucial skills for successful further learning and in daily living.
-St. Mark's provides a range of IGCSE courses ranging from English language, Mathematics, the Sciences (Biology, Chemistry, Physics), Other Languages (Mandarin, Thai), Professional Skills (Accounting, Business Studies).
+St. Mark's provides a range of IGCSE courses ranging from English, mathematics, the sciences (Biology, Chemistry, Physics), other languages (Mandarin, Thai), and professional skills (Accounting, Business).

 Upper Secondary (Year 11 – 12) Program adopts the Australian Matriculation Program, providing students with access to a high-quality, relevant, and internationally recognised curriculum.
 Students will receive the Australian Matriculation Certificate of Education upon completing Year 12.
-These certificates provide direct pathways to all Australian universities, as well as admissions to universities worldwide, which includes the competitive higher institutions in the United Kingdom, the EU, United States, Canada, New Zealand, Singapore, Hong Kong, Japan, South Korea, China, and India.
-This program is of one and a half years in duration, and our graduating students will benefit from commencing universities one year earlier than their peers in other schools.
+These certificates provide direct pathways to all Australian universities, as well as admissions to universities worldwide, which includes the competitive higher institutions in the United Kingdom, the EU, United States, Canada, New Zealand, Singapore, Hong Kong, Japan, South Korea, China, India and Thailand.
+This program is of one and a half years in duration, and our graduating students can benefit from commencing universities earlier than their peers in other schools.